 “I need to stop by the bank first.”
 Mike opened his wallet, revealing only two dollars.

 You can use action tags before, after, or in between what is being said.
 However, don’t use a dialogue tag and an action tag in the same paragraph—it’s unnecessary.
 If I see both, I always delete the dialogue tag.
 For example:

 “Let’s go out to eat instead.”
 Janice sat up, excited at the prospect of dining out.
-“We can go to that new Italian restaurant,” she said.
+“We can go to that new Italian restaurant,”

 In this case, I would delete the “she said” at the end, as it serves no purpose.
 Janice has already been established as the speaker with the action tag (“Janice sat up…dining out'') so there’s no need to include a dialogue tag as well.

-Now we're moving into expert-level dialogue construction.
 When writing dialogue, try to switch it up—it keeps your writing exciting.
 Check out this masterful example of dilaogue from Lou Paduano's The Medusa Coin, which I edited earlier this year:

 Reaching beneath the bar, the man retrieved his own glass of water and held it up.
 “To new beginnings.”